 Police Checks may only be used for the express purpose that they have been requested for.
 Therefore Scouts Victoria is unable to accept any checks conducted for employment or other volunteer organisations.
-Scouts Victoria provides and conducts the check and you only need to provide the required identification documents (and complete the online form from the provider) to enable Scouts Victoria to request the certificate from our National Police Check provider.
+Scouts Victoria pays for the check once you have completed an on-line application and uploaded your four identification documents.